 Placards or windshield stickers shall be issued only for the applicant's use of the vehicle to enable the applicant to legally operate the motor vehicle while proper title, license plates, and a certificate of registration are being obtained, and shall be displayed on no other motor vehicle.

-Placards or windshield stickers issued under this section are valid for a period of thirty days from date of issuance and are not transferable or renewable.
+Placards or windshield stickers issued under division (A) of this section are valid for a period of forty-five days from date of issuance and are not transferable or renewable.

 The fee for the placards or windshield stickers issued under this section is two dollars plus a service fee of three dollars and fifty cents.

 (1) The registrar of motor vehicles may issue to a motorized bicycle dealer or a licensed motor vehicle dealer temporary license placards to be issued to purchasers for use on vehicles sold by the dealer, in accordance with rules prescribed by the registrar.
 The dealer shall notify the registrar, within forty-eight hours, of the issuance of a placard by electronic means via computer equipment purchased and maintained by the dealer or in any other manner prescribed by the registrar.

 (2) The fee for each placard issued by the registrar to a dealer is two dollars.
 The registrar shall charge an additional three dollars and fifty cents for each placard issued to a dealer who notifies the registrar of the issuance of the placards in a manner other than by approved electronic means.